eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-search.md

 ## RQL paging

-The RQL paging part specifies for large result sets which part (a.k.a. "paging") should be returned.
+The RQL limiting part specifies which part (or "page") should be returned of a large result set.

 ```
 limit(<offset>,<count>)